bmraubo/TicTacToe/README.md

 To further encapsulate the data structure, a check_value() method will be added that will be the sole means of communication between the data structure and the methods that require data.
 Any references to the 2D matrix will be removed from the Board methods, and replaced by calling check_value for the relevant fields.

+Due to a *small* oversight, make_move() would also have to access the board data.
+So make_move has been killed and replaced by a conditional statement within check_value... check_value now takes the value to be checked, and an optional new_value (which defaults to None).
+If there is no new_value, check_value will return the current value of that position on the board.
+However, if there is a new value, check_value will replace the old value with the new one, and return that.

+Perhaps check_value should be renamed to better reflect its greater role. query_board? access_board?